indrekluuk/LiveOV7670/readme_init.txt

 Init CLion project with platformio:

+1. cd to project root
-1. run
+2. run
-platformio init --ide clion --board nanoatmega328
+platformio init -d arduino --ide clion --board nanoatmega328

-2. Restore CMakeLists.txt from git (to enable gtest)
+3. generated ".idea" folder in "arduino" can be deleted.
+CLion will create its own project file